lynas/repository-popularity/README.md

 ## Design Decision
 - Project is created with spring boot web and redis
-- Redis used to cache user request response so that remote server ( github api ) does not need to hit for same user request
+- Redis used to cache user request response so that remote server ( Github Api ) does not need to hit for same user request
-- Cache TTL set 10 minutes, it can be change from `CacheConfig.java`
+- Cache `TTL` set 10 minutes, it can be change from `application.yml`
-- Interface implementation
+- Keeping the polymorphism in mind service interface `ScoringService` is used.
+Currently `GithubRepositoryScoringService` is the implementation it can be implemented by other repository hosting
+- Calculation is done from `ScoreCalculator` taking weight of start and from `application.yml` so that algorithm can be easily updated
+- Used virtual thread it should be less resource hungry

 ## Future improvements
+- Authentication and authorization can be added
+- More granular exception handling can be implemented
+- Application can be converted as non blocking api